LArSoft/larsoft.github.io/wiki/Using_art_in_LArSoft.md

 ### [`art::EDAnalyzer`](https://cdcvs.fnal.gov/redmine/projects/art/repository/revisions/master/entry/art/Framework/Core/EDAnalyzer.h)

 This is a type of module that analyzes data products but cannot write them in an `art::Event`.
-The module takes a [fhicl::ParameterSet](https://cdcvs.fnal.gov/redmine/projects/fhicl-cpp/wiki/wiki) or \[\[art:Configuration validation and description\|art::EDAnalyzer::Table\]\] in the constructor and uses that to configure that module.
+The module takes a [fhicl::ParameterSet](https://cdcvs.fnal.gov/redmine/projects/fhicl-cpp/wiki/wiki) or [art::EDAnalyzer::Table](https://cdcvs.fnal.gov/redmine/projects/art/wiki/Configuration validation and description) in the constructor and uses that to configure that module.

 The user must supply the implementation for the `art::EDAnalyzer::analyze()` method.
 h3(count). [`art::EDFilter`](https://cdcvs.fnal.gov/redmine/projects/art/repository/revisions/master/entry/art/Framework/Core/EDFilter.h)